David-OConnor/dynamics/README.md

 and barostat computations.

+### How pH adjustment works
+pH in proteins is represented by the protenation state of certain amino acids.
+In particular, His, Asp, Cys, Glu, and Lys are affected.
+These changes are affected in utility functions we provide that add Hydrogen atoms.

 ### Saving results
 Snapshots of results can be returned in memory, or saved to disk in [DCD](https://docs.openmm.org/7.1.0/api-python/generated/simtk.openmm.app.dcdfile.DCDFile.html) format.